le0pard/le0pard.github.io/_posts/security/2015-10-13-content-security-policy.md

 # Usage example

-In most cases many web application no need CSP, if it does't store and show some HTML/CSS data from user input.
-But if your web application should show some custom user content (html pages with css, some files, etc), in this case you need have good filter engine, which will remove eny inline JavaScript code (`<script>` tags, `onclick` from `<a>` links, etc).
-For example, if you build you web mail client, you cannot remove all HTML tags from email, because it will be broken and customer will not be happy to read broken email.
-So you need to prevent any posibility for hackers to inject JavaScript inline code by this HTML email.
+In many cases many web applications do not need CSP, if they do not store and show some HTML/CSS data that user inputs.
+But in case when your web application should show some custom user content (html pages with css, some files, etc), you need to have good filter engine, which will remove any inline JavaScript code (`<script>` tags, `onclick` from `<a>` links, etc).
+For example, if you build web mail client, you cann't remove all HTML from email tags, because email will be broken and customer will not be happy to read broken email.
+So you need to prevent JavaScript inline code injection by this HTML email for hackers with any posibility.

 # How to use it

-Instead of blindly trusting everything that a server delivers, CSP defines the `Content-Security-Policy` HTTP header that allows you to create a whitelist of sources of trusted content, and instructs the browser to only execute or render resources from those sources.
+Instead of blindly trust to everything that a server delivers, CSP defines the `Content-Security-Policy` HTTP header that allows you to create a whitelist of sources of trusted content, and instructs the browser to execute or render only resources from those sources.
 Even if an attacker can find a hole through which to inject script, the script won't match the whitelist, and therefore won't be executed.

 For example, if we trust `cdn.example.com` to deliver valid code, and we trust ourselves to do the same, let's define a policy that only allows script to execute when it comes from one of those two sources: